RevolutionPly ® Plywood FAQs

-We are pleased to bring you the following RevolutionPly® related frequently asked questions.
+We are pleased to bring you the following RevolutionPly® plywood related frequently asked questions.
 Still have a question not answered?
 Reach out to us here.

 RevolutionPly® plywood is ideal for a variety of applications, including flooring underlayment, paneling, millwork, and woodworking projects.

 Go to Patriot Timber's Flex and Look Test Page to see the 4 simple steps or to watch a short video.
 The Flex and Look Test is an important procedure that only takes a few seconds and should be applied to any panel prior to use.
 Flexing the panel will help to reveal any delamination or core imperfections.
 In the rare instance you find such an imperfection, do not use the panel.
 Set it aside, and contact Patriot Timber Products immediately for a resolution.

 The RevolutionPly® panels should be installed with the label facing down towards the structural sub-floor.

 Yes, you can use coated flathead or bugle head wood screws.
 Do not use drywall screws.
 Make sure the screw selected has a minimum 3/16” diameter head.
 The screw you choose should not penetrate through the bottom of the sub-floor.
-To correctly secure RevolutionPly® to the sub-floor the minimum spacing requirement between each fastener is every 4” on center in the body of the panel and every 2” along the panel perimeter.
+To correctly secure RevolutionPly® panels to the sub-floor, the minimum spacing requirement between each fastener is every 4” on center in the body of the panel and every 2” along the panel perimeter.
 This will eliminate potential flooring issues resulting from insufficient and incorrect fastener placement.